By Kara-Leah Grant

 Plus – yes, there’s more – once Kundalini is awakened, it’s likely that your life will conspire to create situations where you get to work through your karma at an accelerated rate.
 This is an article (or book!) all on it’s lonesome.

 It’s important to know that while Shakti is ascending the spine, so too is Shiva descending the spine.
-The point of awakening is not to transcend our material life, but to bring the Divine into it.
+The point of awakening is not to transcend our material life, but to realise the divinity within it.

 A Kundalini Awakening is a process of purification of our bodies and psyches so that we’re strong enough to embody the Divine in this life.